-Microfiber is super soft, resilient fabric created from incredibly thin, 100% polyester, filaments.
+Microfiber is a super soft, resilient fabric created from incredibly thin, 100% polyester, filaments.
 Individual filaments that are less than 1 denier thick (about half the thickness of silk) are spun together to form a thicker cable or yarn.
-The yarns are then tightly woven, cut and brushed, giving the fabric to a “suede like” appearance and soft hand.
+The yarns are then tightly woven, cut and brushed, giving the fabric to a “suede-like” appearance and soft hand.

 To add extra bulk/thickness and enhance the “hand” of the fabric, microfiber can be produced with an embossed texture or napped surface, a woven cotton backing or polyurethane foam non-woven structure.
 Adding these features creates an even more leather-like surface sometimes referred to as microsuede or Ultrasuede.
 A cotton backing will make the fabric more supple and gives it a breathable quality that adds comfort when sitting for long periods of time.

 Water resistant, stain resistant and easy to clean– liquids tend to bead-up on microfibers giving you time to blot-up spills before they set in.
 If a stain dries in, it is easy to clean off by blotting with warm water or mild detergent and a damp towel.

 Washable – slip-covers and throw pillows can be laundered in your home washing machine.